Understanding Cycle-Related Anxiety for More Peaceful Periods

 Are you the kind of gal who slurps cereal for breakfast and downs Diet Coke daily?
 That may be affecting your cycle.
 Follow these dietary guidelines for a low-anxiety flow:

 - Make sure it’s rich in fruits and vegetables and low in dairy and meat

 - Get enough sleep every night

 Walk, run, cycle, swim — get moving!
 Exercise is an all-natural stress buster.
 For extra stress-busting power, try breathing exercises or meditation.
 Trouble sitting in silence?
 Try a meditation app like Headspace or Calm to get in the zone.

 GABA is more than just a fun word to say.
 It’s a calming neurotransmitter that helps support a healthy mood.
 The supplement helps you crush anxiety and stay on top of your game.
 Try 250 mg of GABA paired with L-theanine (a calming amino acid).

-Our Traditional Chinese Medicine herbal tinctures have certain herbs that work to balance hormones (which therefore helps to reduce anxiety) and others that work to reduce anxiety directly.
+Our Traditional Chinese Medicine herbal tinctures have certain herbs that work to balance hormones (which therefore help to reduce anxiety) and others that work to reduce anxiety directly.

-See how your Cycle Balance formula is personalized for your flow to help regulate your cycle and heal menstrual symptoms, including anxiety, menstrual cramps, hormonal acne, and more.
+See how your Cycle Balance formula is personalized for your flow to help regulate your cycle and heal the root causes of menstrual symptoms, including anxiety, menstrual cramps, hormonal acne, and more.